j-easy/easy-jobs/README.md

  org.jeasy.jobs.server.JobServer
 ```

 That's it!
-The job server should be up and running waiting for you to submit job requests on `localhost:8080/requests`.
-We will see how to submit job requests in a minute.
+The job server should be up and running waiting for you to submit job execution requests on `localhost:8080/requests`.
+We will see how to submit job execution requests in a minute.

 In the previous command, we used H2 database which is fine for testing but not recommended for production.
 You can use another [supported database](https://github.com/j-easy/easy-jobs/wiki/database-support) if you want.